Efficient End-to-end Language Model Fine-tuning on Graphs: Introduction

-In this paper, we aim to develop an efficient LLM fine-tuning algorithm that not only effectively adapts LLMs to downstream tasks with limited labeled data (\textit{data efficiency}) but also exhibits superior scalability (\textit{computation efficiency}).
-To this end, we first reveal the \textit{encoding redundancy} and \textit{propagation redundancy} in fine-tuning LLMs with GNNs.
-To reduce these redundancies, we propose a novel LLM-GNN end-to-end training algorithm (LEADING) to efficiently fine-tune LLMs on TAGs.
-Our empirical study demonstrates that the proposed algorithm exhibits strong scalability comparable to graph-less LLMs fine-tuning.
-Moreover, it transfers the rich knowledge encoded in LLMs to downstream tasks much more effectively than existing approaches with limited labeled data.
-Therefore, it offers a promising solution for a wide range of LLMs and graph learning tasks on TAGs.
+In this paper, our aim is to develop an efficient algorithm for fine-tuning LMs that not only effectively adapts LMs to downstream tasks with limited labeled data (\textit{data efficiency}) but also demonstrates superior scalability (\textit{computation efficiency}).
+We argue that end-to-end training of LMs and GNNs is crucial for achieving data efficiency, as it enables superior knowledge fusion between the two, leveraging the unique advantages of GNN message passing techniques.
+However, it faces challenges due to scalability (computation efficiency) issues, which we attribute to the giant size of LMs used and the neighbor explosion issue in GNNs.
+To tackle this, we identify \textit{computation redundancy} as the bottleneck hindering end-to-end training.
+We further decompose this issue into \textit{encoding redundancy} in LMs and \textit{propagation redundancy} in GNNs.
+To address these problems, we propose \textit{neighbor decoupling} and \textit{implicit graph modeling} as solutions to alleviate these two redundancy issues respectively.
+Finally, with the aid of the proposed techniques, we make end-to-end training of LMs and GNNs feasible.
+Our algorithm demonstrates superior performance, achieving state-of-the-art results on ogbn-arxiv, and exhibits strong scalability comparable to graph-less LM fine-tuning.
+Therefore, it offers a promising solution for a wide range of LMs and graph learning tasks on TAGs.